linshixun/astivetoolkit/README.md

 A good way to start building apps with Astive is by reading the [wiki](https://github.com/fonoster/astivetoolkit/wiki/GuideHelloWorldTutorial).
 There you will find detail information in how to build, test, and deploy your apps.

+## Getting Help

+The best way to get help is through the [Google Groups](http://bit.ly/13KGLyx).
+You can also follow @astivetoolkit on Twitter for events and quick updates.

 ## Author

 Core team: